Chat with us, powered by LiveChat

 When meeting with interested buyers to show the vehicle, take the following safety precautions:

-• Only meet during daylight hours and in public, well-lit places like mechanic shop lots for everyone’s security
+• Only meet the people interested in buying your vehicle during daylight and in well-lit public places such as mechanic shop lots for everyone’s security

 • Have all paperwork and keys organized so you’re prepared if buyers want to review documents or take a test drive

-• Allow a brief test drive so buyers can experience driving it before making an offer
+• It’s okay to let them have a short test drive but always sit with them.
+Test drives let the buyers experience driving it before making an offer

 • Answer questions fully and truthfully to avoid any confusion down the line